starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 contains historical `useReactiveElement` / `useModifier` examples that describe the concept but not current public APIs.

+#### DOM attachment contract sketch

+**Vocabulary**

+- **DOM attachment** is the public concept: Starbeam coordinates framework-created DOM elements with reactive/resource work.
+- **Element attachment** is one concrete lifetime of one element supplied by a framework.
+- **Refs, directives, and modifiers** are framework dialects for delivering an element.
+They are not the stable Starbeam contract name.
+- `@starbeam/modifier` and `@domtree/*` remain internal candidates unless a later PER finds that adapter authors need those package boundaries directly.

+**Minimal state model**

+- `pending`: the adapter has not supplied an element yet.
+Element-backed work has not started.
+- `attached`: the adapter supplied an element, and Starbeam may run element-backed resource work with cleanup registered to the framework lifetime.
+- `cleaned up`: the attachment lifetime ended.
+Observers, subscriptions, and resource scopes tied to that element have been released.
+A later element is a new attachment lifetime.

+Avoid using `detached` as the core state until we decide how it relates to React hidden trees, Vue deactivation, and element replacement.
+Use `deactivated` only for framework/component lifecycle.

+**Framework timing**

+- React is the hard case.
+The API must let React declare the element-backed resource at top-level hook position while the actual element arrives after render through ref/commit timing.
+Resource work must wait for React's paired setup/cleanup phase.
+- Preact can use the shared renderer manager shape, but an element API still needs to define how the element arrives and how replacement is represented.
+- Vue setup/resource timing can use the shared manager shape, while a future directive/ref API would supply the element around mount/update/unmount.
+Vue deactivation remains a separate question.

+**Boundary candidates**

+- Official framework adapters expose idiomatic APIs first.
+- `@starbeam/renderer` may grow adapter-author vocabulary if third-party adapters need it.
+- `@starbeam/universal` may document the framework-neutral concept if app/library authors need to talk about element resources directly.
+- A new package is only justified if the concept becomes independently installable.
+- No public API yet remains a valid outcome for 0.9.

+**Next discriminating sketch**

+A following PER should sketch one React Strict Mode test around an `ElementSize`-style resource: before the ref attaches the value is `pending`;
+after commit the resource is `attached`; cleanup/finalize happen on strict-mode remount and final unmount; no public code imports `@starbeam/modifier` or `@domtree/*`.

 ## Private packages with cleanup debt

 These packages are private.
 Some still have source-level cleanup work, but they